 Expensive, small-scale pilot projects are under way [to] capture carbon dioxide before it is released into the air from coal-burning power plants.
 But these prototypes have not been proved at levels that would make even a dent in the U.S. appetite for fossil fuels, casting doubt on the viability of the president’s plans.
 Still, the administration continues to promote policies that assume that these pilot programs will soon become large-scale projects and is seeking funds to bring that day closer,” the newspaper reports.

 Experts are quoted saying that true costs are involved that no one nows as yet and that this is extremely risky.

-It’s promoting a vision that no one knows what the true cost will be and [whether] these technologies will succeed on a large scale,” the newspaper quoted Bryan K. Mignone as saying, who is a climate and energy analyst at the Brookings Institution.
+It’s promoting a vision that no one knows what the true cost will be and [whether] these technologies will succeed on a large scale,” says Bryan K. Mignone as saying, a climate and energy analyst at the Brookings Institution.

 So what to make of these allegations?
-Let’s focus on the carbon capturing and storage part.
+Let’s focus on the carbon capture and storage part.
 Is CCS a waste of money that will never make it in time?
-DeBard apparently made little effort to find out exactly what prototype plants are already out there and what the strengths and weaknesses of CCS really boil down to.
+In her article, DeBard apparently made little effort to find out exactly what prototype plants are already out there and what the strengths and weaknesses of CCS really boil down to.
 The article focuses on the political side of things and in my view is totally disconnected with what’s going on on the ground.

-Before asserting that there might be negative effects associated (the “true cost”) with carbon capturing technology, the writer might have done best to seek out the factors determining these “true costs”.
+Before asserting that there might be negative effects associated (the “true cost”) with carbon capture technology, DeBard needs to define the factors determining these “true costs”.